ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 Currently we are deleting the coins when they are picked up.
 We could spawn in new coins at the old locations, but that would involve storing references to the old locations.
 Sometimes you need to rewrite code as your game changes, and that's exactly what we're going to do here!

 An easier solution would be to just hide the coins from the map when they are picked up, and then un-hide them when resetting the map.
-Fortunately, this is not only a simple thing to do in CORE, but also a very quick change.
+Fortunately, this is not only a simple thing to do in Core, but also a very quick change.

 ### Resetting Coins